ruhulaminparvez/Call-Ambulance/README.md

 ### MOTIVATIONS 🗽🤞

-•	*October 5, 2018
+•	October 5, 2018
 An ambulance went out of control and it causes an accident, five people died, and also there was a patient who was pregnant.
-According to reporters, the ambulance was not in good condition.*
+According to reporters, the ambulance was not in good condition.

-•	*An untrained ambulance helper ran over the victims at the entrance of Dhaka Medical College Hospital (DMCH) emergency gate during the accident, according to Dhaka Tribune reports.*
+•	An untrained ambulance helper ran over the victims at the entrance of Dhaka Medical College Hospital (DMCH) emergency gate during the accident, according to Dhaka Tribune reports.

-•	*According to Dhaka Metropolitan Ambulance Owners’ Association, there are currently 170 ambulances in Dhaka that are registered with the city co-operatives, whereas around 6,000 ambulances are operating in the country.*
+•	According to Dhaka Metropolitan Ambulance Owners’ Association, there are currently 170 ambulances in Dhaka that are registered with the city co-operatives, whereas around 6,000 ambulances are operating in the country.

-•	*“Usually a microbus is converted to an ambulance and is registered under the microbus category, not as an ambulance,” said Newaz, an assistant professor at Accident Research Institute of Buet.*
+•	“Usually a microbus is converted to an ambulance and is registered under the microbus category, not as an ambulance,” said Newaz, an assistant professor at Accident Research Institute of Buet.

-•	*In The Daily Star Dr. Raghib pointed out that if we can create a network of ambulances to deliver EMS, we can help many people despite the limitations.
-This could be mobile app-based networks that would trigger an ambulance from the nearest source whenever there is a need.*
+•	In The Daily Star Dr. Raghib pointed out that if we can create a network of ambulances to deliver EMS, we can help many people despite the limitations.
+This could be mobile app-based networks that would trigger an ambulance from the nearest source whenever there is a need.

 ### TECHNOLOGIES 🛠🚀

- 1. *Android Studio*
+ - Android Studio
- 2. *Java*
+ - Firebase (Authentication, Real Time Database)
- 3. *XML*
+ - Adobe XD (UI/UX Design)
- 4. *Firebase*
+   - Icons (Flaticon, Iconfinder)

- 5. *Real Time Database*
+### Language 🛢

- 6. *Adobe XD (UI/UX Design)*
+- Java
- 7. *Flaticon*
+- XML

 ### FEATURES 🧲

-	*Provides all over Emergency Ambulance Service available in Bangladesh.*
+- Provides all over Emergency Ambulance Service available in Bangladesh.

-	*Service will provide within 30 Minutes.*
+- Service will provide within 30 Minutes.

-	*Less Cost.*
+- Less Cost.

-	*Customers will get the proper classed vehicles as they want.*
+- Customers will get the proper classed vehicles as they want.

-	*Maximum Level Of Services.*
+- Maximum Level Of Services.

-	*Every Ambulance will have the proper facilities for the patient.*
+- Every Ambulance will have the proper facilities for the patient.

-	*Users can easily track the ambulance.*
+- Users can easily track the ambulance.

-	*User can select  which kind of ambulance they want.*
+- User can select  which kind of ambulance they want.

-	*User can review their journey of the Ambulance.*
+- User can review their journey of the Ambulance.

-	*We will make sure that every ambulance will have a properly trained ambulance helper.*
+- We will make sure that every ambulance will have a properly trained ambulance helper.

 ### BUGS 😢